 The 35% Kenyan government stake in Safaricom will remain unchanged while UK’s Vodafone PLC will retain just 5% stake in Safaricom.
 Vodafone owns 65% of Vodacom and this move will see it have one point of control over Africa’s largest mobile telephony services.
 The deal gives South Africa’s Vodacom control to Safaricom’s M-Pesa, which is an important driver of Kenyan economic growth, providing essential financial services to over 19 million customers.

-Though not sure if there will be a rebranding of Safaricom to Vodacom, the proposed transaction will improve Vodacom Group’s presence in East Africa, jointly increasing the company’s growth in financial services customers to 32 million, making it a formidable player in financial services on the continent.
+Though not rebranding Safaricom to Vodacom at the time, the proposed transaction will improve Vodacom Group’s presence in East Africa, jointly increasing the company’s growth in financial services customers to 32 million, making it a formidable player in financial services on the continent.

 Vodacom’s interest in Safaricom proportionally equates to approximately 12.6% of the Group’s reported service revenue as announced in its latest year end results.
 The transaction provides a large level of diversification in a single transaction and Safaricom is highly complementary to Vodacom Group’s existing footprint.